-Welcome to Slow Space Living blog where you will find all things reusable, recyclable, and renewable in the world of interiors and décor.
+Welcome to our blog here at GRUFFERTYS where you will find all things reusable, recyclable, and renewable in the world of interiors and décor.
 When we started our business, we always wanted to create a blog where we could share our knowledge and passion for renovating furniture and our home, championing those who love to refurbish and style old with new.

 We know some of you out there want to buy something turnkey ready restored for your home and some of you want to have a go yourselves either to explore your creative talents or to manage a budget.
 So, this blog will cater for both parties and aims to help you style your home with beautiful antique, vintage or thrifted pieces, learning how to mix new things you already have in your abode effortlessly with old items.